3v3r-aidev/TenantApp-Assistant/README.md

 <img src="https://github.com/rnx2024/AppScreener-Assistant/blob/main/screenshots/sidebar_buttons.png?raw=true" alt="Sidebar" height = "400"> </p>

 ✅ Usage Flow
-Login using your configured credentials.
+- Login using your configured credentials.
-Upload PDF applications (multiple allowed).
+- Upload PDF applications (multiple allowed).
-Extract and save each form to Excel holder.
+- Extract and save each form to Excel holder.
-Review validation results.
+- Review validation results.
-Send email to applicants missing info (auto-generated).
+- Send email to applicants missing info (auto-generated).
-Download final templates with clean data.
+- Download final templates with clean data.

 📌 Notes
-Template_Data_Holder.xlsx is automatically cleared upon new batch uploads.
+- Template_Data_Holder.xlsx is automatically cleared upon new batch uploads.
-A notification is shown if an applicant has missing required info and email is sent.
+- A notification is shown if an applicant has missing required info and email is sent.
-A message is shown if all required info is present.
+- A message is shown if all required info is present.
-GPT output is strictly parsed and flattened — schema enforced.
+- GPT output is strictly parsed and flattened — schema enforced.

-🧑‍💻 Developer Tips
-Add logging during parsing to capture GPT issues.
-Ensure correct field matching in flatten_extracted_data.
-Use st.session_state flags to control UI visibility and prevent duplicates.

 📃 License
-MIT License © 2025
+- MIT License © 2025
-Developed by Rhanny Urbis / BEST | Evercrest Homes
+- Developed by Rhanny Urbis / BEST | Evercrest Homes